Maxsafer/trash-tool/README.md

 I came up with this idea when I was working on a highly restrictive Linux environment.

-## Installation
+## Installation / Update
-To install the tool, run the following command from your desired installation path:
+To install/update the tool, run the following command from your desired/previous installation path:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Maxsafer/trash-tool/refs/heads/freedtspec/installer.sh)"
 ```